shapeshed/shapeshed.com/content/posts/zsh-corrupt-history-file.md

 +++
 date = "2016-10-06T00:00:00+00:00"
-description = "Occasionally you may find you have a corrupt zsh history file preventing you from using the `fc` command or searching the history.
+description = "Occasionally you may find you have a corrupt zsh history file preventing you from using CTRL+R or from using the `fc` command.
 Here's how to fix it." slug = "zsh-corrupt-history-file" tags = ["Unix", "Linux"] title = "How to fix a corrupt zsh history file"